-The following table shows fair value and gross unrealized losses, aggregated by security category and length of time that individual securities have been in a continuous unrealized loss position as of October 29, 2022:
+The fair value and gross unrealized losses for those investments that were in a continuous unrealized loss position as of July 29, 2023 were as follows:

-Less Than 12 M onths More Than 12 Months Total (in thousands) Fa ir Value Unr ealized Losses Fair Value Unr Unrealized Losses Fair Value Unrealized Losses Financial Assets: Investments: U.S. Treasury securities \$ 42,406 \$ (960) \$ - \$ - \$ 42,406 \$ (960) Corporate bonds 18,052 (518) 31,969 (620) 50,021 (1,138) Total \$ 60,458 \$ (1,478) \$ 31,969 \$ (620) \$ 92,427 \$ (2,098)
+Less Than 12 Mor 2 Months More Than 12 Months Months Τα otal (in thousands) Fair Value Unrealized Losses Fair Value nrealized Losses Fair Value Uı nrealized Losses Investments: U.S. Treasury securities \$ 265 \$ (1) \$ 6,961 \$ (39) \$ 7,226 \$ (40) Corporate bonds - - 10,935 (134) 10,935 (134) Total \$ 265 \$ (1) \$ 17,896 \$ (173) \$ 18,161 \$ (174)

-Due to the increasing interest rate environment, gross unrealized losses on our available-for-sale securities have increased.
-We evaluate securities for expected credit losses on a quarterly basis with consideration given to the financial condition and near-term prospects of the issuer; whether we intend to sell the securities, and whether it is more likely than not that we will be required to sell the securities before recovery of their amortized cost basis.
+The total fair value of investments in a continuous unrealized loss and the related gross unrealized losses have both decreased since July 29, 2023, due to maturities and approaching maturities of our investments during the six months ended January 27, 2024.
+We evaluate securities for expected credit losses on a quarterly basis with consideration given to the financial condition and near-term prospects of the issuer, whether we intend to sell the securities, and whether it is more likely than not that we will be required to sell the securities before recovery of their amortized cost basis.
+As of January 27, 2024, the losses on our available-for-sale securities were immaterial.

-As of October 29, 2022, the losses on our available-for-sale securities were considered to be a direct effect of the increase in interest rates and not the creditworthiness of the issuers.
 We have the current intent and ability to retain these securities until maturity or recovery of the amortized cost basis.
-Therefore, we did not recognize any expected credit losses as of October 29, 2022.
+Therefore, expected credit losses as of January 27, 2024 were immaterial.

-The following table sets forth the fair value of available-for-sale securities by contractual maturity as of October 29, 2022 and July 30, 2022:
+The fair values of available-for-sale securities by contractual maturity as of January 27, 2024 were as follows: